Alyson Hallet - The Stone Library

 Alyson Hallett

-Alyson has a long standing commitment to collaborating with other artists.
+Alyson has a long standing commitment to collaborating with other artists and scientists.
 In the early nineties she wrote and recorded poetry with composer Roger Mills for La Stanza Rosa, a dance performance at the Arnolfini, Bristol.
 Following this, she worked with Neil Jenkins to create poetry for an installation based upon the myth of Icarus at Cornershop Studios.
-In 1999 Alyson worked with Opus Glass designs and wrote text that was acid-etched into a stained glass window for Bradley Stoke Library.
-In 2005 Alyson worked with Kamina Walton to create an exhibition, Hidden Images, a project that explores genetic disorders.
-Another significant – and ongoing – collaboration is with artist and bookmaker Penelope Downes with whom Alyson has made several artist’s books.
+Alyson has worked with Opus Glass designs and written text that has been acid-etched into stained glass windows for libraries and housing projects; worked with photographer Kamina Walton to create an exhibition, Hidden Images, a project that explores genetic disorders; collaborated with Annie Lovejoy by writing a poem for Bedminster Health Surgery, Bristol.
+Another significant - and ongoing - collaboration is with artist and bookmaker Penelope Downes with whom Alyson has made several artist's books.
+Alyson has also written co-authored books with walking artist Phil Smith; poet Penelope Shuttle; physical geographer Chris Caseldine.
+Work with sculptors includes having poems carved into a pavement and an installation of stones in Kew by Alec Peever; text on a companion stone in the Peak District carved by Amanda Wray; words carved into boulders by David Paton in Cornwall.